patteputejarahul1234-max/Study-Tracker-Java/README.md

 1. User enters subject and study time.
 2. Program stores the session.
 3. Sessions are saved using ArrayList.
-4. Program calculates statistics like total study time.
+4. Program calculates statistics like total study time and weak subject.

 ## Example Output